 Agriculture

-Farmers need the right type of fertilizers to enhance the growth of their crops.
-One such fertilizer is DAP, which stands for Di-Ammonium Phosphate.
-It is the most common fertilizer used in India after Urea and is often referred to as ’DAP Khaad’ by farmers.
-In today’s blog, we will understand all the important aspects related to this fertilizer, along with its uses, benefits, application, and several government initiatives that promote it.
-So, scroll down and stay tuned till the end of this blog.
+DAP Fertilizer, which stands for Di-Ammonium Phosphate, is the most common fertilizer used in India after Urea, as it contains the macro-nutrients, Nitrogen and Phosphorus.
+It is often referred to as ’DAP Khaad’ by farmers.
+Read the entire blog to understand all the important aspects of DAP fertilizer, along with its uses, benefits, application, suitable crops, and government initiatives to promote it.

 Table of Contents